Fly to Lofoten

 Harstad / Narvik Lufthavn (EVE)

-Widerøe offers direct flights from Oslo airport Gardermoen to Lofoten.
-Widerøe also offers several flights daily from Bodø (BOO) and Tromsø to Svolvær (SVJ) and Leknes (LKN).
+Widerøe offers direct flights from Oslo Airport Gardermoen and Bergen Airport during the summer season to Lofoten.
+Widerøe also offers several flights daily from Bodø (BOO) to Svolvær (SVJ) and Leknes (LKN).
 Widerøe have flights between Bodø and Røst (RET), they also have flights between Røst and Svolvær.
 For more information and to buy tickets, visit www.wideroe.no.

 SAS + Widerøe offer transfer options

 SAS offers direct flights from Norway’s international airport, Oslo Gardermoen (OSL), to Bodø (BOO) and Tromsø.
 From Bodø you may continue with Widerøe to Svolvær (SVJ) and Leknes (LKN).
 From Tromsø you can also fly to Leknes and you may also fly from Bodø to Røst (RET).
 You can buy one connecting ticket for the entire journey on either www.flysas.com or www.wideroe.no.

 You may also choose between several daily direct flights from Oslo Gardermoen to Harstad/Narvik Airport Evenes (EVE), which is located 170 km from Svolvær.
 Widerøe is cooperating with SAS, KLM, Air France and Finnar, you can buy a connecting ticket starting from virtually anywhere worldwide.